 Key Marketing Channels for Medical Devices

 Not every channel works for every device.
 A Class III implant system has a different marketing mix than a Class I surgical instrument.
 But these are the channels that consistently deliver results across the medical device landscape.
+For a deeper look at the analytics behind channel selection, see our guide to medical device marketing analytics.

 Search Engine Optimization (SEO)

 Surgeons Google products.
 Procurement teams research online.
 If your device doesn't appear when a surgeon searches for solutions to a clinical problem, you're invisible during the most critical phase of the buyer journey.
 Healthcare SEO isn't optional anymore — it's the foundation of modern medical device marketing.
 We've seen this firsthand with clients like INFAB, where implementing FAQ schema with questions sourced directly from sales calls led to Google surfacing those answers in search results.
+Read the full INFAB SEO case study for the details.

 Content Marketing